Stazer/autonomouscabs/website/website.md

 the right and left wheels increases the farther away the white line was detected from the center.

 #### Collision avoidance
+The collision avoidance algorithm works by checking if any distance sensor registered an object close enough to the car.
+These sensors report the distance to the object they registered.
+If a distance passes a specific threshold, appropriate steps are taken to move the car in the opposite direction.
+That way collisions are avoided.

 #### Cab provision
 To find a cab for a new request the algorithm walks backwards (beginning at `src`) and tries to find the cab with the minimal cost